JJguri/psimsV2/README.md

 ```

 #### _Run several tiles together_

+In this command, pSIMSV2 is using swift to do runs in parallel, so it was already installed by the singularity image.

 ```
 singularity exec -B /data:/data -B /run/shm:/run/shm .../PSIMs.Apsim79.sapp .../psims/psims -s local -p .../paramsFiles/PetePC/params.apsim.sample -c .../campaign/created_campaign/test3/ -t .../TileLists/sorghumEnergy
 ```